libriscv/libriscv/emulator/README.md

 >>> Program exited, exit code = 666 (0x29A)
 ```

+## Instruction counting vs. run forever

+With the `-a` option, the CLI will run programs with accurate instruction counting.
+It will also cancel execution after a certain amount of instructions has been executed.
+This is a safe and reliable way to execute sandboxed code.

+The default in the CLI is to not count instructions, and instead rely on the user to cancel by pressing eg. Ctrl+C. When using binary translation, the inaccurate emulation is faster.

 ## Binary translation

 Binary translation is enabled with a CMake option.
 However, there are options to `build.sh` to simplify enabling it: